tensorflow/tfjs-website/docs/guides/tensors-operations.md

 ```

-By default, `tf.Tensor`s will have a `float32` `dtype.` tf.Tensors can also be created with bool, int32, complex64, and string dtypes:
+By default, `tf.Tensor`s will have a `float32` `dtype.` `tf.Tensor`s can also be created with bool, int32, complex64, and string dtypes:

 ```js